2. Introducing new customers to HIP

 - “Have you had the chance to earn your HIP incentive already this month?” before swiping their EBT card at the market manager’s booth in exchange for tokens

-- “Have you seen this information about the HIP program?” (show them the flyer that was mailed by DTA)
+- “Have you seen this information about the HIP program?” (show them a flyer from the drive of HIP outreach materials)

 - “Do you know about HIP, the new program that provides extra money on your EBT card for fruits and vegetables from local farms?”